The Manara erotic tarot- key 14-Temperance ( La Temperanza )

 Robert Wang goes on to explain, in his test book: THE QABALISTIC TAROT,

 "It should be added that the Metals described in Alchemical literature are the same as the Seven Chakras of the Hindus, the Seven Planets and the Sephiroth of the Microprosopus [lower seven on the Tree of Life.].
 These words have been used as codes over the centuries, meaning seven distinct levels of objective consciousness.
 Thus, when one speaks of a planet ruling a sign of the Zodiac, what is meant in the relationship of a Sign to a given center of energy both in the Greater Universe and in the Human body."
 (The brackets are my own explanation).

 The Art of awakening these Paths in the Human Body, is the Qabalistic initiates goal.
 "To Know Thyself" is to know the "As above and so below" nature of our Whole Self.

-All in all, the Art Card key 14, is the consummation of the Divine Marriage, depicted on the Lovers card Key 6, here the Orgasm of Spirit has been reached.
+Overall, the Art Card key 14, is the consummation of the Divine Marriage, depicted on the Lovers card Key 6, here the Orgasm of Spirit has been reached.
 There is a perfect interchange of forces, as the Red Lion has become white, and the White lion has become Red.
 The Art card shows Water being poured on Fire, and Fire is merged with Water, all within the purified physical vehicle, shown as the Golden Cauldron, i.e. the Master's body.
-Get and read the Text Book, The Qabalistic Tarot by Robert Wang and the Book of Thoth by Aliester Crowley for further explanation of this coded process.
+Get and read the Textbook, The Qabalistic Tarot by Robert Wang and the Book of Thoth by Aliester Crowley for further explanation of this coded process.